Bungo Stray Dogs The Movie: Beast: Production

 A live-action film, Beast was confirmed in March 2020 to be in development.
-It is based on a light novel by Kafka Asagiri, who is providing the screenplay, while Koichi Sakamoto is directing the movie.
-While Yūki Torigoe (Atsushi Nakajima) and Shohei Hashimoto (Ryunosuke Akutagawa) are reprising their roles from the original plays, most of the remaining cast are new.
+It is based on a light novel of the same name by Kafka Asagiri, who also acted as writer, while Koichi Sakamoto directed the movie.
+Actors Yūki Torigoe (Atsushi Nakajima) and Shohei Hashimoto (Ryunosuke Akutagawa) reprised their roles from the original plays, while almost all of the cast remains the same.
 Several actors have commented the film will have a different style from plays.

 Taku Iwasaki is returning from the anime version to compose the live-action film's music, and the rock unit Granrodeo is also returning to contribute the theme song "Tokei-mawari no Torque" (Clockwise Torque).
 Iwasaki claimed he conceived a specific type of soundtrack to fit the live-action version of Bungo Stray Dogs which would stand out in contrast to the anime soundtrack.
 Granrodeo "tried to express the contrast between justice and evil in the music".

 In charge of the script, Kafka Asagiri provided new content not present in the original Beast light novel, including more characters.